HUM-331-Princeton/manifest-destiny/Nellie-Martin-Wade-Background.md

 To create an engaging visual narrative, I included connections between time periods, tying direct quotes from Wade to more recent aspects of Alaskan history, such as Alaska's statehood and the experience of the Tlingit people.
 I also included a video within the "Seymour Narrows" location to more clearly represent Wade's dynamic journey of traveling by steamer.
 Though Wade includes elegant descriptions, the addition of visual resources amplifies her words and provides the viewer with a greater ability to appreciate Alaska in the ways Wade intended.

-### Project Narrative and Sources
+### Narrative and Sources

-I centered my project around expressing Wade's personal experience and included direct quotes from her manuscript throughout the StoryMap to allow for her "narration."
+I centered the StoryMap around expressing Wade's personal experience and included direct quotes from her manuscript to allow for her "narration."
 I supplemented these quotes with contemporaneous images and documents.
 I hoped to include some media that could have directly influenced Wade personally, such as the 1897 newspaper article on the Klondike Gold Rush.
 Alongside this, I used secondary sources on Alaskan history and the experience of women in Alaska, as well as more recent accounts and images of Alaskan life.

 I drew from the digital collections of the University of Washington Libraries, the Alaska State Library - Historical Collections, and the University of Alaska Fairbanks for many images.
-I also referenced National Park Service webpages, the website of the Central Council of the Tlingit and Haida Indian Tribes of Alaska, recent articles, and scholarly sources including Melanie Mayer's book "Klondike Women : True Tales of the 1897-98 Gold Rush."
+I also referenced National Park Service webpages, the website of the Central Council of the Tlingit and Haida Indian Tribes of Alaska, recent articles, and scholarly sources including Melanie Mayer's book _Klondike Women : True Tales of the 1897-98 Gold Rush_.
 A full list of references can be found below.

 I chose this variety of sources to expand the understanding of Wade's experience past her singular perspective.
 Some sources spoke to the reasons that might have encouraged Wade to travel, such as news of the Klondike [Gold Rush](https://www.youtube.com/watch?v=Pz-f9mM3Ms8 "gold rush"), while others revealed the wider range of experiences of women in 1890s Alaska.